sahu00001/Intelligent-Data-Analytics/README.md

 ## Key Highlights

 - **End-to-End Workflow**:
-  - From preprocessing to model deployment.
+  - From preprocessing to model developement and populating your work in kaggle
-- **Dimensionality Reduction**:
-  - PCA, Autoencoders, and capturing non-linearity in time-series data.
-- **Practical Applications**:
-  - Storm surge prediction, risk scoring, and clustering geospatial data.

 ---